Timmtet/Capstone-Project1/README.md

 3. Technical Overview

-The project has been divided into various steps which include:
+The analysis was divided into various steps which include:

 Data Exploration